 When translated to actual games, the Xbox Series S is well optimized for 1080p/1440p 60/120 FPS gaming.
 At the very least, it is capable of significantly outperforming the Xbox One X. Despite being marketed within a single product line, games played on the Xbox Series S will tend to have somewhat lower graphical settings by default, in order to hit the frame rates targeted within a specific resolution scaling.

 4K is a bit of a hit or miss with this console, as it is quite obvious that the hardware just isn’t powerful enough for such a native resolution.
 For most modern games, this limitation shows, for example with Forza Horizon 4.
 But if the hardware demands are light enough, and the software optimizations are good enough, then games such as Ori and the Will of the Wisps can still be played in native 4K at 60 FPS.

 As for connectivity requirements, a simple HDMI 2.0 connection is enough to provide all the (practical) frames you need for all resolutions on the Xbox Series S.

 With a TDP of 100 watts, the Xbox Series S GPU basically becomes the poster GPU of RDNA 2.0’s efficiency marketing.
 No need to worry about its significantly thinner chassis compared to its chunkier big brother.

 Xbox Series S GPU Equivalent

-Practical performance numbers of the Xbox Series S clearly show it to be comparable to the Radeon RX 5500 XT, as mentioned.
+Practical performance numbers of the Xbox Series S show that its equivalent PC GPU is the Radeon RX 5500 XT.
 In fact, since the RX 5500 XT has an 8GB variant, the comparison becomes even closer, as the primary difference boils down to the fewer additional graphical cores and slight architectural changes.

 A few of them include: